aruljoz/services/services_availability.md

 # Continued availability for services
 {: #services_availability}
-{{site.data.keyword.Bluemix_notm}} has identified a set of services as Tier 1.
+{{site.data.keyword.Bluemix}} has identified a set of services as Tier 1.
 IBM will not withdraw any Tier 1 service without either making a functional equivalent available or providing at least five year's notice of the withdrawal.

 The following services are classified as Tier 1:
   * {{site.data.keyword.apiconnect_short}}